 ```

-![Comparison of Tobii (left) and eyetools (right) extracted fixations](tobii_eyetools_fix_comparison.png)
+![Comparison of Tobii (left) and eyetools (right) extracted fixations](tobii_eyetools_fix_comparison_3.png)

 ## Summary and future directions

 This paper has given an introduction and basic tutorial on working with an open source R package for an analysis pipeline for eye data.
 We began by identifying the current gap in available tools for working with eye data in open-science pipelines.
 We then provided an overview of the initial steps in working with raw eye data and the conversion of raw eye data into a usable format for working with the functions in *eyetools*.
 We then covered many useful steps in the analysis pipeline using functions available in the *eyetools* package that included the repairing and normalising the data, and the detection of events such as fixations, saccades, and the trial level analysis of data patterns, such as time on areas of interest, and the sequencing of entries to areas of interest.